Jollepoker/jollepoker.github.io/src/apps/nepSchedule/data/schedule README.txt

 Used to show a dedicated logo for the stream
 type: 'titleLogo',
 image: 'name of image in titleimages folder, including filetype',

-Title Logo Text
-Used to save space in case the schedule is too large by placing a text row underneath the image logo
-type: 'titleLogoText',
-image: 'name of image in titleimages folder, including filetype',
-text: 'text to accompany the image'

 rEmote
 Used to show a twitch emote slightly leaning to the right